Kenneth L. Cox, M.D.

 Dr. Cox received his B.S. from Seattle University and his M.D. from the University of Washington.
 He completed his pediatrics internship and residency at the University of Oregon, followed by a fellowship in pediatric gastroenterology and nutrition at the University of California, Los Angeles.
 Dr. Cox went on to hold faculty positions at the University of California, Davis, University of Pittsburgh, and California Pacific Medical Center, before joining the Stanford faculty in 1995.

 Dr. Cox is a fellow in the American Academy of Pediatrics, and a member of numerous professional societies including the Society for Pediatric Research, North American Society for Pediatric Gastroenterology and Nutrition, American Association for the Study of Liver Disease, and the Gastroenterology Association.
-He also serves as a reviewer for medical publications and Associated Editor for the Journal of Pediatric Gastroenterology and Nutrition.
+He also has served as a reviewer for medical publications and Associated Editor for the Journal of Pediatric Gastroenterology and Nutrition.
 Dr. Cox has published 17 book chapters and more than 100 peer-reviewed articles in pediatric gastroenterology, hepatology and liver transplantation.
 One area of his recent research focuses has been gastrointestinal bacterial flora as a cause of autoimmune liver and intestinal disease.

 Leina Alrabadi, M.D.
 Stanford Children's Health